HungryNomad/BiteChain/README.md

 npm install -g truffle
 ```

 To get started, clone or download the repository.
-Then open a new terminal and navigate to the downloaded project and run the following command
+Then open a new terminal and navigate to the downloaded project and run the following command:

 ```
 truffle develop